-If you spend a considerable amount of time with your computer’s keyboard, then it make sense to learn touch typing (type without looking at the keyboard) While it can be intimidating to look at the jumbled alphabets on a QWERTY keyboard, there are plenty of software available in the market to help you get the hang of it.
+If you spend a considerable amount of time with your computer’s keyboard, then it makes sense to learn touch typing (type without looking at the keyboard) While it can be intimidating to look at the jumbled letters on a QWERTY keyboard, there are plenty of software available in the market to help you get the hang of it.

 For the purpose of this guide, I looked at features, usability, UI, and price while comparing the below touch typing software.

 Typing is one of the oldest touch typing software provider on the Internet.
 A free resource that was developed for both students and teachers in mind.

 Although the number of lessons, tests, and features is a little less than some top paying software, it is nonetheless an amazing resource to learn touch typing.
 Typing.com offers 45 courses which come with 8 fun games to take part in which are ideal for beginners to advanced level students.

 Teachers and students are assigned separate logins which allow the former to assign tests, set goals and provide grades to the latter.
 Teachers can then follow your progress and guide you accordingly.
 You can take a typing test and play any game without having to create a login ID, but I recommend you do it to take full benefit of this free resource.

 The interface is simple and easy to use, making it one of the best free resource available.
 There is no need to download any software, so you can learn and test your skills on any OS with any browser.